meisterluk/rexif/README.md

 # rexif

-RExif is a native Rust crate, written to extract EXIF data from JPEG and TIFF images.
+RExif is a native [Rust](https://www.rust-lang.org/) crate, written to extract EXIF data from JPEG and TIFF images.

-It is in very early stages of development.
-Documentation and examples are still scarce, sorry about that.
-It is also my pet project to learn a bit of Rust.
-It is very fast: it takes about 2ms to parse an in-memory image (measured on Core i5).

-The crate also contains a
-sample binary called 'rexiftool' that accepts files as arguments and prints the EXIF data.
+The crate also contains a sample binary called 'rexiftool' that accepts files as arguments and prints the EXIF data.
 It gives a rough idea on how to use the crate.

 I am still filling in